vishwanathakuthota/RetrievalGPT/README.md

 # RetrievalGPT

-Document RetrievalGPT is an AI-based document retrieval system that utilizes the power of GPT (Generative Pre-trained Transformer) to find relevant documents for user queries.
+Document RetrievalGPT is an AI-based document retrieval system that utilizes the power of GPT (Generative Pre-trained Transformer) to find relevant infomation from documents for user queries.
 This project aims to simplify and enhance the process of retrieving documents from a large collection based on natural language queries.

 ## Features